coopTilleuls/CarRental/README.markdown

 Installation
 ------------

+Copy `app/config/parameters.yml-dist` to `app/config/parameters.yml` and edit it to match your database credentials.

 Install the vendors:

-    php bin/vendors install
+    php bin/vendors install --reinstall

-Copy `app/config/parameters.yml-dist` to `app/config/parameters.yml` and edit it to match your database credentials.

 Generate bootstrap files: